Computer Information Systems (CIS) - Degree

 Registration Requirement: CIS152.

-This course provides students with a deeper understanding of the advanced functionality of routers and switches.
+This third course is a sequence of Cisco Networking Academy curricula provides students with a deeper understanding of the advanced functionality of routers and switches.
 Students will get experience with the Open Shortest Path First (OSPF) routing protocol, design access control lists to filter network traffic.
 They will also develop the knowledge and skills needed to manage, design, troubleshoot, and virtualize networks while automate certain network tasks.

 Additional Course Fee: $35.00